RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 - Spearheaded applying cutting-edge human pose estimation algorithm AlphaPose on tracking multiple mice
 - Automated the analysis of their social interaction and individual behavioral motif with unsupervised clustering.
 - Supervised the development of a web-based UI for inspecting tracking and behavioral clustering results.

-- Cortical ensembles orchestrate social competition through hypothalamic outputs
+### Cortical ensembles orchestrate social competition through hypothalamic outputs
-### [Undergrad thesis] MIT, Brain and Cognitive Sciences
+[Undergrad thesis] MIT, Brain and Cognitive Sciences Apr.2018-Feb.2019
-Supervised by Dr. Nancy Padilla and Dr. Kay Tye Apr.2018-Feb.2019
+- Supervised by Dr. Nancy Padilla and Dr. Kay Tye
 - Pioneered the discovery that the prefrontal-hypothalamic circuit regulates social dominance behavior with optogenetic approaches(involving stereotaxic brain surgeries), which leads to a major publication on Nature.
 - Built a MATLAB GUI for scoring animal behavior with a video playback function.

-### Jan.2018-Mar.2018 The electrophysiological properties of maturing hippocampal neurons
+### The electrophysiological properties of maturing hippocampal neurons
-Supervised by Ole Paulsen, MD, PhD, University of Cambridge, Dept. of Physiology, Development and Neuroscience, Cambridge, UK
+University of Cambridge, Dept. of Physiology, Development and Neuroscience, Cambridge, UK, Jan.2018-Mar.2018
+- Supervised by Ole Paulsen, MD, PhD
 - Studied the electrophisiology of hippocampal neurons of different cell types and developmental stages from both hemisphere with whole-cell patch clamping.
 - Developed an algorithm in MATLAB to analyze neural electrophysiological properties from collected electrophysiological data.

 ### Large-scale imaging and data processing of zebrafish brain with calcium sensor and voltage-sensitive dye
+Dept. of Biomedical Engineering，Duke University, July.2017-Aug.2017
-Supervised by Dr. Yiyang Gong, Duke University, Dept. of Biomedical Engineering，July.2017-Aug.2017
+- Supervised by Dr. Yiyang Gong
 - Adapted the algorithm principle/independence component analysis and constrained non-negative matrix factorization to process the calcium and voltage imaging data on the larval zebrafish brain.

-### Feb.2016-Jan.2018 Functions of miRNA-7 and miR-17-92 in the arcuate nucleus in the obesity phenotype
+### Functions of miRNA-7 and miR-17-92 in the arcuate nucleus in the obesity phenotype
-Supervised by Tao Sun, PhD, Shanghai Jiao Tong University, School of Life Sciences and Biotechnology, Shanghai, China
+School of Life Sciences and Biotechnology, Shanghai Jiao Tong University, Shanghai, China Feb.2016-Jan.2018
+- Supervised by Dr. Tao Sun
 - Performed qPCRs on the predicted targets of certain microRNAs and validated the identified targets with immunohistology.
 - Developed MATLAB scripts to automate and accelerate cell counting from fluorescent images acquired from confocal microscopy.